sanderhahn/rails-quickstart/readme.md

 vagrant up
 ```

-The `provision.sh` is automatically executed and installs Ruby, Rails and the Postgres database.
+The `provision.sh` is automatically executed and installs Ruby and the Postgres database.

 # Create Rails Project